-You can choose to manage these email accounts through your hosting company’s email interface or manage the account through your personal internet email address or in Outlook (or virtually any other way!).
-I manage my Edit and Post and Elizabeth Anne Designs email addresses through my personal Gmail account.
-If you would like to do the same, visit Settings → Accounts and Import in Gmail.
+You can choose to manage these email accounts through your hosting company’s email interface or manage the account through your personal internet email address or with Outlook.
+I manage my blog email addresses through my personal Gmail account.
+If you would like to do the same, visit Settings ?
+Accounts and Import in Gmail.
 Choose ‘Send mail from another address’ and follow the prompts.

 Your hosting provider should also give you instructions for setting up your first FTP user (if one was not already set up for you).